mattcasters/hop-neo4j/README.md

+# Archived!

+Important: this code has been integrated into Apache Hop itself.
+This means that if you download a recent version you'll get the most recent version of the Neo4j plugins as well.

 # Documentation

 These plugins are an [Apache Hop (incubating)](http://hop.apache.org) port and a direct mirror of the Kettle Neo4j plugins located here: